Fix: C# async deadlock — Task.Result and .Wait() hanging forever

 }

 }Check if you are on the right .NET version.
 ASP.NET Core does not have a synchronization context, so the classic .Result deadlock does not happen there.
-If you migrated from ASP.NET to ASP.NET Core and still see hangs, the cause is likely something else — thread pool starvation, lock contention, or an actual logical deadlock.
-Similar to how a Java StackOverflowError can indicate deep recursion, an async hang in .NET can indicate infinitely recursive async calls.
+If you migrated from ASP.NET to ASP.NET Core and still see hangs, the cause is likely something else: thread pool starvation, lock contention, or an actual logical deadlock.
+An async hang in .NET can also indicate infinitely recursive async calls, where each await schedules another await on the same chain.

 Enable async debugging in Visual Studio.
 Go to Debug > Windows > Tasks (or Parallel Stacks) to see which tasks are waiting and what they are waiting on.
 The Threads window will show which threads are blocked.
 This is the fastest way to diagnose which specific .Result or .Wait() call is causing the deadlock.